 However, the staircase has to be next to an external wall, or else it will be nearly impossible to install a boiler in this area.
 Also, the staircase should be spacious enough to allow access during installation and routine maintenance.

-What is the Cost of Moving a Boiler?
+What is the cost of moving a boiler to another room?

-Moving a new boiler is not cheap, so you should expect to spend anywhere from £300 to £800.
-The exact cost will depend on where you are moving the boiler to and the type of boiler in question.
+Moving a new boiler is not cheap, so you should expect to spend anywhere from £300 to £800 on the cost of moving a boiler.
+The exact new boiler cost will depend on where you are moving the boiler to and the type of boiler in question.

 Even if you are not buying a new boiler but only relocating an existing one, you will still have to spend extra money on rerouting and reconnecting the pipework.
 In many cases, this will involve pulling up floorboards or carpets.

-You also have to factor in labour cost, whether installing a new boiler or relocating an existing one.
+You also have to factor in the labour cost of moving a boiler, whether installing a new boiler or relocating an existing one.

 Nevertheless, here are a few important points that are worth noting: